• Skip to primary navigation

 Safety Measure:

-• Check all wire and parts before turning ON.
+• First, check all wire and parts before turning ON and then follow circuit diagram correctly.

 Conclusion: